 1817, "the doctrine of negation" (in reference to religion or morals), from German Nihilismus, from Latin nihil "nothing at all" (see nil), coined by German philosopher Friedrich Heinrich Jacobi (1743-1819).
 In philosophy, an extreme form of skepticism (1836).
-The political sense was first used by German journalist Joseph von Görres (1776-1848).
+The political sense, "rejection of fundamental social and political structures," was first used c.
+1824 by German journalist Joseph von Görres (1776-1848).
 Turgenev used the Russian form of the word (nigilizm) in "Fathers and Children" (1862) and claimed to have invented it.
 With a capital N-, it refers to the Russian revolutionary anarchism of the period 1860-1917, supposedly so called because "nothing" that then existed found favor in their eyes.